2015 Toronto Blue Jays season

 The 2015 Toronto Blue Jays season was the 39th season for the franchise, and the 26th full season of play (27th overall) at Rogers Centre.

 The Blue Jays clinched a playoff berth on September 25, their first since 1993, ending what was the longest playoff drought in North American professional sports at the time.
-On September 30, the team clinched the American League East Division and opened the playoffs by defeating the Texas Rangers in five games, in the American League Division Series.
-The Blue Jays were eliminated in a playoff series for the first time since 1991, losing to the Kansas City Royals in six games, in the American League Championship Series.
+On September 30, the team clinched the American League East and opened the playoffs by defeating the Texas Rangers in five games, in the ALDS.
+The Blue Jays were eliminated in a playoff series for the first time since 1991, losing to the eventual World Series champion Kansas City Royals in six games, in the ALCS.

 Off–season

 The Toronto Blue Jays acquired Marco Estrada, Devon Travis, Josh Donaldson, and Michael Saunders via trades.
 The Estrada trade was a one-for-one swap of Estrada and Adam Lind, who went to Milwaukee Brewers after the Blue Jays exercised the option on his contract.
 In addition, both the Travis and Saunders trades were single-player deals.
 Travis came to Toronto for Anthony Gose, who went to the Detroit Tigers, and Saunders was exchanged for J. A. Happ, who was dealt to the Seattle Mariners.
 Toronto acquired Donaldson in a five–player trade, sending Brett Lawrie, Kendall Graveman, Sean Nolin, and Franklin Barreto to Oakland Athletics.
 Barreto played for the Vancouver Canadians in Single A in 2014, while Graveman and Nolin were September additions to the Blue Jays' roster.

 In the free agent market, Toronto signed Russell Martin to a five–year contract, non-tendered John Mayberry Jr., and signed Jeff Francis, Ezequiel Carrera, Wilton López, Caleb Gindl, Jake Fox, Daric Barton, and Andrew Albers to minor league contracts with invitations to spring training.
 Toronto offered Melky Cabrera a $15.3 million qualifying offer which Cabrera subsequently declined.
 Cabrera eventually signed with the Chicago White Sox on December 14, 2014, pending a medical, which he passed the following day.
 Toronto was compensated with a draft pick at the end of the first round.
 On December 16, Toronto signed Daric Barton to a minor league contract with an invitation to spring training.
 Then Brandon Morrow signed with the San Diego Padres on December 16, 2014.